cscart/docs/en/developer_guide/addons/compatibility/adapting_4115_to_4121.rst

 Changes in Add-on Scheme
 ------------------------

-A new ``supplier_page`` tag has been added to the add-on scheme file.
+A new ``supplier_page`` tag was added to the add-on scheme file.
 Use it to specify the path to the developer page.
-The developer page must be written in the ``controller.mode`` format.
+The developer page must be written in the following fromat: ``controller.mode``.

 ============
-Core changes
+Core Changes
 ============

 ---------------